Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Cellular network

+In this section, before presenting the proof of Theorem \ref{thm:upper bound}, we first provide a lemma from \cite{ElGamal-Annapureddy-Veeravalli-arXiv12} for the case of $M=1$ that serves as a building block for the proof of Theorem \ref{thm:upper bound}, and then present a toy network for which we show that the per user DoF is upper bounded by $\frac{1}{2}$ in order to gain some insight into the proof of $\tau_c(M=1)\leq \frac{1}{2}$.

-We present the following lemma from \cite{ElGamal-Annapureddy-Veeravalli-arXiv12} for the case of $M=1$, which gives a relation between the DoF of the message being delivered by a transmitter and the DoF corresponding to the messages of the users connected to that transmitter.
-Here, ${\cal R}_j$ denotes the set of receivers that are connected to transmitter $X_j$.
-The lemma serves as a building block for the proof of $\tau_c(M=1)\leq \frac{1}{2}$.
+We present the following lemma for the case of $M=1$ which gives a relation between the DoF of the message being delivered by a transmitter and the DoF corresponding to the messages of the users connected to that transmitter.
+Here, ${\cal R}_j$ denotes the set of receivers that are connected to transmitter $j$.
+The lemma is an extension of the result in \cite{Host05} which shows that the maximum DoF for a network with two transmitter-receiver pairs is unity.

 \begin{lem} [ {\cite[Lemma~5]{ElGamal-Annapureddy-Veeravalli-arXiv12}}] If ${\cal T}_{i}=\{X_{j}\}$, then $d_{i}+d_{k}\leq1$, $\forall k\in{\cal R}_{j}$. \end{lem}

 Each transmitter-receiver pair in the network is referred to as a node.
 If $a$ and $b$ are two nodes such that they are connected in the connectivity graph, and the transmitter of node $a$ has the message for node $b$, i.e., $a \in {\cal T}_b $, we denote this by $a\to b$.